scottyeager/info_foundation/src/collaboration/freeflow_collaboration/p2p_awareness_level.md

     - They lead by example.
     - They are modest and uses their wisdom as a way to inspire, not intimidate.
 - They are teachers (can be ad-hoc) and like to help others.
+	- By teaching they learn most.
 - The most important part of a dolphin is they think before they do.
 - His/her values are exceptional and serve as an example (love first).
     - A Dolphin will have evolved a lot in his own personal development
     - They understand and have proven to be able to execute on our Personal Development items (see below)
 - The quality of the work of a Dolphin is way above average.
-- A Dolphin is free
+- A Dolphin is free because a dolphin know who to organize/coordinate circles and does not make much mistakes there.
 	- can choose his/her own work in line with the mission of course
 	- can work when and where he/she wants
 	- can choose how much holiday he/she wants and when